Copper Mountain (Wyoming)

-Copper Mountain is a roughly 8,312 foot mountain in the Bridger Mountains, a small range that straddles the Fremont and Hot Springs County line.
+Copper Mountain is a roughly 8312 ft mountain in the Bridger Mountains, a small range that straddles the Fremont and Hot Springs County line.

+The radio towers on Copper Mountain.

 The range rises north of Shoshoni, and is split by Wind River Canyon.
 The Owl Creek Mountains are west of Wind River Canyon.
 Copper Mountain is also sometimes known as Bridger's Mountain.
 Copper Mountain is part of a larger BLM owned parcel known as The Copper Mountain Wildlife Study area, which encompasses 6,858 acres.
 Most of the mountain is scattered limber pine and juniper with rocky slopes.

 Nearby Boysen Reservoir is visible from Copper Mountain.
 The area is popular for hikers, hunters, and rock climbers, which has caused conflicts with local ranchers.

 Geology

 Copper Mountain is features Archean rocks of the Wyoming Craton and is overlain in the southern part by Cenozoic sedimentary rocks.

 Lithium-bearing pegmatite (otherwise known as igneous rock containing crystals) has been found on Copper Mountain, including amblygonite, lepidolite, iron-manganese phosphates, columbite, tapiolite and beryl.